simonesestito/shops-queue-android/README.md

 ### Shop owner

-A shop owner must reach out an administrator to receive an appropriate account and to register his business in the platform.
+A shop owner must reach out to an administrator to receive an appropriate account and to register his business on the platform.

 After that, he can manage the queue of his shop and call the next customer.